Demosthenes: Works and transmission

 In addition to the speeches, there are fifty-six prologues (openings of speeches).
 They were collected for the Library of Alexandria by Callimachus, who believed them genuine.
 Modern scholars are divided: some reject them, while others, such as Blass, believe they are authentic.
-Finally, six letters also survive under Demosthenes' name and their authorship too is hotly debated.
+Finally, six letters also survive under Demosthenes's name and their authorship too is hotly debated.

 Later honours

 The Demosthenian Literary Society, founded in 1803 at the University of Georgia, was named in honor of Demosthenes.
 In 1936, an American botanist Albert Charles Smith named a genus of shrubs in the family Ericaceae, which were native to south America, as Demosthenesia in honour of Demosthenes.